jara001/autopsy/README.md

 ##### Callbacks

-Callback is a function that is called upon receiving a changed value of the parameter.
+Callback is a function that is called upon receiving a changed value of the parameter **from the reconfigure service**.

 This function has to:
 - Have at least one argument, that contains the new value of the parameter.